arunmalik1/Tanzanian-Water-Well-Classification/README.md

 Management and management_group tell us who manages the water well.
 I chose management because it has more granular data.

-Payment and payment_type are identical.

 Water_quality and quality_group are also very similar.
 I chose quality_group

-Quantity and quantity_group are identical.

 Source, source_type and source_class are closely realted.
 I chose source because it has less unknowns.

+Payment and payment_type are identical.

+Quantity and quantity_group are identical.

 Funder and Installer had many spelling errors for institutions which needed to be corrected.

 **Imputting missing data**

 Numerical data: amount_tsh, latitude and longitude, polpulation and construction_year were all variables I used in the models.
-I chose to use to impute the median because it is not as sensative as the mean.
+I chose to use to impute the median because it is not as sensative as the mean and the data has a big range in values.

 Categorical data: The majority of the variables in the data set were categorial and I chose to use the most frequent value to impute missing values.

 **Creating Model pipelines**

 The data is imbalanced so I chose SMOTE and Random Class Under Sampler techniques to improve the predcited power of the models.
-The results of the models are as follows:
+The results of the best model is as follows:

 Best Model was Base desicion tree with SMOTE:
 Accuracy is :75